mmistakes/so-simple-theme/citations/index.md

   long-term memory.  *Journal Of Experimental Psychology: General* 145(1):56--81.

+* Maxwell B. Joseph, William E. Stutz, and Pieter T. J. Johnson.
+2015.
+  Multilevel models for the distribution of hosts and symbionts.
+  *PeerJ PrePrints* 3:e1876.

 * Coffeng, Luc and Bakker, Roel and Montresor, Antonio and de Vlas, Sake.
 2015.
 Feasibility of controlling hookworm infection through